Purvis High School

 Purvis High School is a school within the Lamar County School District.
 It is located at 220 School St., Purvis, Mississippi.

-The principal is Brad Skeen.
+The principal is Julie Clinton.
 The school colors are purple and gold.
 The school mascot is a tornado, named after the deadly tornado that struck on April 24, 1908.

 Statistics

 For the 2020–2021 school year, the school had 605 students enrolled and about 42 teachers employed.

 Athletics

 Purvis High School is home to the Purvis Tornadoes.
 The school has football, basketball, baseball, soccer, golf, tennis, softball, track & field, and swimming teams.